Forensic Anthropology Search and Recovery (FASR) Team

 The Forensic Anthropology Search and Recovery (FASR) Team is a student team under the direction of Dr. Hugh Berryman.
 Founded in 2006, this team was assembled to assist law enforcement in the recovery and documentation of skeletal remains from crime scenes.
 Additionally, the team works with the State Medical Examiner's Office to identify unknown skeletal remains.
-The team is composed of a limited number of undergraduate and graduate students from various majors such as anthropology, criminal justice, biology, chemistry, and psychology.
-Members are selected through a competitive and extensive application process.
-These students have experience in human osteology, forensic anthropology, and archaeological field work, along with other scientific laboratory and research experience.
-FASR Team members work closely with law enforcement and medical examiners across the state.
-They serve as community volunteers and act as ambassadors for FIRE and Middle Tennessee State University.
+This interdisciplinary team is composed of a limited number of undergraduate and graduate students from various majors such as anthropology, criminal justice, biology, chemistry, and psychology.
+Members are selected through a competitive and extensive application process with consideration given to those experienced in human osteology, forensic anthropology, and archaeological field work, along with other scientific laboratory and research interests.